andreaferretti/factor-tutorial/README.md

 Parsing words
 -------------

-If you have paid attention until now, you will realized that I have lied to you.
-I have said that each word acts on the stack in order, but there a few words like `[`, `]`, `:` and `;` that certainly seem not to abide to this rule.
+If you've been paying close attention so far, you realize I've lied to you.
+I said each word acts on the stack in order, but there a few words like `[`, `]`, `:` and `;` that don't seem to follow this rule.

-In fact these are **parsing words** and behave differently from simpler words like `5`, `[1,b]` or `drop`.
-We will get into more detail when we talk about metaprogramming, but for now it is enough to know that parsing words are special.
+These are **parsing words** and they behave differently from simpler words like `5`, `[1,b]` or `drop`.
+We will cover these in more detail when we talk about metaprogramming, but for now it's enough to know that parsing words are special.

-They are not defined using `:`, but using `SYNTAX:` instead.
+They are not defined using the `:` word, but with the word `SYNTAX:` instead.
 When a parsing words is encountered, it can interact with the parser using a well-defined API to influence how successive words are parsed.
-For instance `:` asks the next tokens from the parsers until `;` is found and tries to compile that stream of tokens into a word definition.
+For instance `:` asks for the next tokens from the parsers until `;` is found and tries to compile that stream of tokens into a word definition.

 A common use of parsing words is to define literals.
-For instance, `{` is a parsing word that starts an array definition and is terminated by `}`.
+For instance `{` is a parsing word that starts an array definition and is terminated by `}`.
 Everything in-between is part of the array.
 An example of array that we have seen before is `{ 1 2 3 4 5 6 7 8 9 10 }`.

-There are also literals for hashmaps, like `H{ { "Perl" "Larry Wall" } { "Factor" "Slava Pestov" } { "Scala" "Martin Odersky" } }`, or byte arrays, like `B{ 1 14 18 23 }`.
+There are also literals for hashmaps, `H{ { "Perl" "Larry Wall" } { "Factor" "Slava Pestov" } { "Scala" "Martin Odersky" } }`, and byte arrays, `B{ 1 14 18 23 }`.

-Other uses of parsing word include the module system, the object oriented features of Factor, enums, memoized functions, privacy modifiers and more.
+Other uses of parsing word include the module system, the object-oriented features of Factor, enums, memoized functions, privacy modifiers and more.
 In theory, even `SYNTAX:` can be defined in terms of itself, although of course the system has to be bootstrapped somehow.

 Stack shuffling
 ---------------